-Let \mathcal{N}1 be the set of all first-order formulas over the logical connectives $\top, \&, \neg \circ, \Rightarrow$, and \forall .
-It follows immediately from Proposition 5.2 that the triple $\langle \mathcal{N}1, \mathcal{N}1, \vdash{\mathcal{L}} \rangle$ is an abstract logic programming language.
+Let \mathcal{N}1 be the set of all first-order formulas over the logical connectives \top , &, \multimap , \Rightarrow , and \forall .
+It follows immediately from Proposition 4.8 that the triple $\langle \mathcal{N}1, \mathcal{N}1, \vdash{\mathcal{L}} \rangle$ is an abstract logic programming language.
 (Here, we assume that formulas in \mathcal{N}1 can occur in both the bounded and unbounded parts of a sequent's left-hand side.)

-As we did in Section 4.4, the left-hand rules can be organized into a backchaining discipline.
-As we have done before, we illustrate this by present two different proof systems: the first using a formula labeling a sequent arrow to denote the focus of the backchain rule and a second (equivalent) proof system where backchaining is described as a single inference rules employing a simple kind of "completion" of a logic program.
+As we did in Section 3.4, the left-hand rules can be organized into a backchaining discipline.
+As we have done before, we illustrate this by presenting two different proof systems: the first using a formula labeling a sequent arrow to denote the focus of the backchain rule and a second (equivalent) proof system where backchaining is described as a single inference rules employing a simple kind of "completion" of a logic program.

-Figure 5.7 contains a formulation of a proof system in which the application of the left-introduction rules is on a designated formula from the left
+Figure 4.7 contains a formulation of a proof system in which the application of the left-introduction rules is on a designated formula from the left